Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_Knob/Final Documentation/Knob_Expansion_Board.md

 ### LPFs[](https://docs.amdc.dev/accessories/Knob/index.html#lpfs "Permalink to this headline")

-Low pass filters such as the one shown below are used throughout the knob expansion board.
+Low pass filters such as the one shown below are used throughout the Knob expansion board.
 These low pass filters are used to prevent debouncing while still allowing for signals to be sent at a rate of 160 times per second.